-In terms of Section 88(2)(e) of the Companies Act of South Africa, as amended, we certify to the best of our knowledge the Company has lodged with the Companies and Intellectual Properties Commission (CIPC) all such returns as are required of a public company in terms of the Companies Act and that all such returns are true, correct and up to date.
+In terms of Section 88(2)(e) of the Companies Act of South Africa, as amended, we certify to the best of our knowledge the group has lodged with the Companies and Intellectual Properties Commission (CIPC) all such returns as are required of a public company in terms of the Companies Act and that all such returns are true, correct and up to date.

-Stadio Corporate Services Proprietary Limited Company Secretary 15 March 2024
+Stadio Corporate Services Proprietary Limited Company Secretary 21 March 2025

-(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2023
+(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2024

-The directors have pleasure in submitting their report on the annual financial statements of Stadio Holdings Limited and its subsidiaries for the year ended 31 December 2023.
+The directors have pleasure in submitting their report on the annual financial statements of Stadio Holdings Limited (STADIO Holdings) and its subsidiaries for the year ended 31 December 2024.